-- ECHO meeting (weekly on Friday morning). - Heart-works simulator hands on formal scheduled session on Wednesday afternoon. - Heart-works simulator available for a trainee at times suitable to individual needs. - In house CALS (Cardiac Surgical Advanced Life Support) course. - Cardiac ICU/anaesthesia tutorials (weekly). - CT registrars teaching session (weekly on Tuesday mornings). - MDT meetings on Wednesday mornings. - Journal Club (Monday lunchtime). - M&M (Friday lunchtime). - Departmental meetings (weekly).
+- ECHO training and meetings

+- In house CALS (Cardiac Surgical Advanced Life Support) course

+- Cardiac ICU/anaesthesia tutorials (weekly)

+- CT registrars teaching session (weekly)

+- Daily MDT meetings

+- Weekly Journal Club

+- Weekly CTICU M&M

+- Monthly cardiac surgical M&M

 Summary

 The cardiothoracic unit at St George's provides resources and environment conducive to education and training.
 All consultants are keen to teach and to explore your potential.
 You will be supported and encouraged to take on responsibilities tailored to your individual abilities and needs.
 You will be offered solo lists only when you are confident enough and ready for it.